Lucifer179/cryptonite_taskphase_kaushik/picoctf/forensics/hideme.md

 ```

-I used `binwalk -e hideme.png` and got the files, went into the `secret` folder and looked at `flag.png` to get the flag.
+I used `binwalk -e hideme.png` and got the files, went into the `secret` folder and looked at `flag.png` to get the final flag.

 ## Flag